hartwigmedical/actin/algo/README.md

 Every criterion algorithm also provides human-readable feedback ('messages') about its evaluation, so that a human can easily and quickly understand which evaluation has been done and why the outcome of the evaluation (`PASS`,`WARN`, `FAIL`, `UNDETERMINED` or `NOT_EVALUATED`) is as it is.

-Finally, each criterion algorithm is configured as 'recoverable' or 'unrecoverable', indicating whether or not the outcome of the criterion evaluation could be recovered in case of a `FAIL`.
+Finally, each criterion algorithm is configured as 'recoverable' or 'unrecoverable', indicating whether the outcome of the criterion evaluation could be recovered in case of a `FAIL`.
 For example, lab values may be insufficient at moment of evaluation, but turn out to be sufficient in 2 weeks when a new lab test is done ('recoverable'), while a tumor type cannot change ('unrecoverable').